A Geometric Theory for Hypergraph Matching: Irreducibility.

-It is instructive to consider how irreducibility fails in the space barrier constructions (Construction~\ref{spacebar}).
-Consider for simplicity the $3$-complex $J = J(S,1)$ when $|S|=n/3$ (suppose that $3 \mid n$).
-By definition we have $|e \cap S| \ge 1$ for every $e \in J_3$.
-Then for any perfect matching $M$ in $J_3$, each $e' \in M$ has $|e' \cap S|=1$.
-Thus for any multisets $T, T'$ in $J$, $M$ with $|T|=|T'|$, the vector $\xb = \chi(T) - \chi(T')$ satisfies $\sum_{i \in S} x_i \ge 0$.
-It follows that there are no $b$-fold $(u,v)$-transferrals for any $b \in \N$, $v \in S$ and $u \notin S$.
-Conversely, we will see in the next section that if there is no space barrier, then the minimum degree sequence assumption implies irreducibility (with respect to the partition in the partite case).
+It is instructive to consider how irreducibility fails in the space barrier constructions (Construction~\ref{spacebar}, for example as shown in Figure~\ref{fig:spacebar}).
+Consider for simplicity the $3$-complex $J = J(S,2)$ when $|S|=2n/3$ (suppose that $3 \mid n$).
+By definition we have $|e \cap S| \leq 2$ for every $e \in J_3$.
+So for any perfect matching $M$ in $J_3$, each $e' \in M$ has $|e' \cap S|= 2$.
+Thus for any multisets $T, T'$ in $J$, $M$ with $|T|=|T'|$, the vector $\xb = \chi(T) - \chi(T')$ satisfies $\sum_{i \in S} x_i \leq 0$.
+It follows that there are no $b$-fold $(u,v)$-transferrals for any $b \in \N$, $u \in S$ and $v \notin S$.
+Conversely, we will see in the next chapter that if there is no space barrier, then the minimum degree sequence assumption implies irreducibility (with respect to the partition in the partite case).
 In fact, it implies a geometric condition which is the fundamental property behind irreducibility.
 To formulate this, we define

 Also, if $\Part$ is a partition of $V$ we define